mirjaj/grupparbete/README.md

 ## Project description:
- We want to create a trivia game that is based on a board game called Geni.
+ We have created a trivia game that is based on a board game called Geni.
- The game is planned to include following features:
+ The game has the following features:
- * Have up to 4 players/NPC:s that play simultaneously.
+ * Have 3 NPC that plays against the user.
+ * A main menu.
+ * The difficulties easy, medium and hard.
  * Questions based on different categories.
  * A graphical visualization of the board game.
- * Be able to answer questions by choosing between different checkboxes and by writing.
+ * Be able to answer questions by choosing between different checkboxes.

- Features will be added and/or deleted depending on how the project is going.
+ * A score limit.
+ * A textbox that displays the users and the NPC:s actions.

- We are going to begin testing our code with unit tests while we are developing our game.
+ We have tested our code using unit test while developing our game.
+Also we have test runned the game multiple times to see if it has any bugs.
- Later on we may find other ways to test the game.

  #### How to play
 The player is at first presented by a main menu, if the player wants to play the game the player can proceed by clicking "start game".